ray-project/ray/doc/source/tune/_tutorials/tune-usage.rst

 Logging/Tensorboard
 -------------------

 Tune by default will log results for Tensorboard, CSV, and JSON formats.
-If you need to log something lower level like model weights or gradients, see :ref:`Tighter Logging <tighter-logging>`.
+If you need to log something lower level like model weights or gradients, see :ref:`Trainable Logging <trainable-logging>`.

 **Learn more about logging and customizations here**: :ref:`loggers-docstring`.